 The on-site interview is a day-long engagement involving activities at both Parnassus Heights and Mission Bay campuses.
 The interview process consists of two 45-minute panel interviews, and a personal interview with the Residency Program Director.
 Applicants are asked to prepare in advance a 15-minute presentation on an oncology-related topic of their choice.
 Lunch is provided with select current residents, in addition to campus and medical center tours.

-PGY2 Oncology interviews will be held on the following dates for the upcoming interview cycle:
+PGY2 Oncology interviews will be held in late January and through February for the upcoming interview cycle.

 Courtney Yuen, PharmD, BCOP